 My mistake was ignoring the farewell comment from a friend of John's on the final page of the book...."You have to be careful, you know, because after too much time here the little green tendrils start to grow round your ankles.
 They can take you over entirely, they can, and never let you go".

 So maybe that explains why, more than 40 years on and after multiple visits, my love affair with the Cook Islands is stronger than ever!

 Stories of buried treasure, ghostly fire, real-life Robinson Crusoes and the mafia are among the many secrets shared as you explore all 15 of the Cook Islands through the pages of this book.
 It combines my first hand accounts with those of other visitors and islanders themselves to provide a unique insight into this South Pacific paradise with some useful traveller tips along the way

 100% OF SALES PROFITS DONATED TO ALZHEIMER'S RESEARCH UK AND THE ALZHEIMER'S SOCIETY

 (in memory of my mum who died from this cruel illness)

-This website is very much a labour of love so I'd really appreciate any feedback...if only to know that people like you are reading it!
+There's no team behind this website...it's just me. and it's very much a labour of love so I'd really appreciate any feedback...if only to know that people like you are reading it!
 If you have any questions or ideas about what else you'd like to see on this site, or you just want to say hello please contact me.
 I promise that your email address will never be shared and you will never get spam from me (I loathe it too!)

 Thank you...for visiting this website.
 I hope you enjoy the armchair travelling through its pages and that it's also inspired you to visit the Cook Islands in the not too distant future